open-eid/allkirjastamisteenus/Business-description.md

 ## What are the benefits?

-Integration with Digital Signature Gateway service enables to have container and signature creation from single service with single contract.
-It do not require extra contract and integration for Mobile-ID or trust services like Time Stamps and OCSP-s.
+Digital Signature Gateway service offers unified API for container and signature creation.
+No need for extra integration with Mobile-ID or trust services.
+API is platform independent and can be used in any e-service capable of handling JSON/REST API.

+Only one contract is needed to get access container and signature creation.
+No need for handling contracts and billing with different parties.

+Digital Signature Gateway service is kept up to date with security patches and compliant with signature standards.
+E-service maintenance is limited to the updates for API integration.

 ## Whom is it for?